 “ For the front of the temple he made two pillars, which together were thirty-five cubits long, each with a capital five cubits high.
 He made interwoven chains and put them on top of the pillars.
 He also made a hundred pomegranates and attached them to the chains.
 He erected the pillars in the front of the temple, one to the south and one to the north.
 The one to the south he named Jakin and the one to the north Boaz.”

-If you look closely at the veil behind the High Priestess, the flowers (pomegranates) are laid out just as the Sephiroth on the Tree of Life, further reinforcing this train of thought.
+If you look closely at the veil behind the High Priestess, the flowers (pomegranates) are laid out just as the Sephiroth on the Tree of Life in Kabbalah, further reinforcing this train of thought.
 The pomegranates may also represent the female and the palm dates the male phallus.
 They may also reference the description of the pillars of Solomon’s temple as outlined above in Chronicles 3:15-17.

-The cross on her chest could indicate the four quarters or the intersection of male and female.
+The cross on her chest could indicate the four quarters (Earth, Air, Fire, Water) or the intersection of male and female.

 In readings, when the High Priestess appears upright, we should look for hidden knowledge and understanding.
 That may already lie within us or it may come from a source outside us but we need to be prepared to recognise and accept it.
 Our intuition should be heeded rather than ignored.
 Dreams, conversations and interactions with others may all yield some insight into how we should proceed.

 When greeted with this card, we should look for a deeper meaning to our question.
-Nothing it as it seems but the knowledge we strive for is already available to us – we must just pierce the veil first.
+Nothing is as it seems but the knowledge we strive for is already available to us – we must just pierce the veil first.
 In every area of life there are opportunities to understand and grow.
 In relationships we learn of love and conversely, cruelty.
 In business, we learn of the physical and conversely, the spiritual.
-The High Priestess is a call to us to open ourselves to the hidden mysteries and to learn a greater truth to our current experiences.
+As we go through our daily lives we have the opportunity to consider the impact of our actions on Mother Earth.
+The High Priestess is a call to us to open ourselves to the hidden mysteries and to learn a greater truth that is held in every experience we have.

 Our guardian angel, messengers, spirit guides or dreams may be attempting to awaken our consciousness and alert us to mysteries, opportunities or lessons we need to understand but so consumed are we by the rush of life that we are failing to heed those voices.
 It may be time to sit quietly with our question and allow our spirit to answer it for us.